I am currently managing a TAXI vehicle in Iceland, and you can see my availability calendar here below.

 Magnus has been a professional driver for over 15 years.
 He has extensive experience driving Taxis, Tour Coaches, Super Jeeps & Private Tours in Iceland, Scandinavia and Europe.

-Magnus has very good skills in finding the Northern Lights and he has been providing Northen Lights Photography (portraits) for his clients for some time now.
+Magnus has very good skills in finding the Northern Lights and he provides Portrait Photography for his clients.
+Check out his Aurora Gallery.